Carlosrincong/AWS-Solutions-Architect-Associate/IAM/README.md

 ACLs are **cross-account** permissions policies that grant permissions to the specified principal.
 ACLs cannot grant permissions to entities within the same account.

 ## Guardrails
+Effective permissions is the intersection of: Organizations SCP, Permissions Boundary and Identity-based policy
 ### Permissions boundary
 This sets the maximum permissions that an identity-based policy can grant to an IAM entity.
+Supported for users and roles
 ### AWS Organizations SCPS
 SCPs specify the maximum permissions for an account, or a group of accounts, called an organizational unit (OU).
 #### Session policy